 - In Bloody Roar 3 and Primal Fury, Busuzima's beast form is that of a chameleon, which allows him to blend in with the arena; effectively making him invisible.

-- Metal Gear Solid 4 features the OctoCamo suit worn by Snake, named after the octopus and designed to mimic its natural camouflage skills.
+- Metal Gear Solid 4: Guns of the Patriots features the OctoCamo suit worn by Snake, named after the octopus and designed to mimic its natural camouflage skills.
 With it, Snake can change the color and texture of his suit to match whatever he's pressed against in a matter of seconds.
 Later in the game this is partnered with FaceCamo, which normally looks like a sock draped over the wearer's head, but can also make a flawless disguise by mimicking someone else's face.

-- In Metal Gear Solid 3, it's possible to kill The End during his introductory cinema.
+- In Metal Gear Solid 3: Snake Eater, it's possible to kill The End during his introductory cinema.
 If you chose not to kill him, you'll have to track him across three massive areas using infared vision since he can seamlessly blend in with the surrounding forest.

 - From the Mortal Kombat series, Reptile, who has this as a special in several games, and as his intro stance in 9.
 His introduction in 9's Story Mode is also done this way.
-Strangely, Khameleon and Chameleon, the bonus characters of Mortal Kombat Trilogy and Mortal Kombat Armageddon, doesn't have this power.
+Strangely, Khameleon and Chameleon, the bonus characters of Mortal Kombat Trilogy and Mortal Kombat: Armageddon, don't have this power.

 - The Camouflage bonus adrenaline combo in Unreal Tournament 2004 allows the user to become a piece of the level he's playing.